 Although the policy document is optional, we highly recommend that you use one in order to control what is allowed in the request.
-If you make the bucket publicly writable, you have no control at all over what users might write to your bucket.
+If you make the bucket publicly writable, you have no control at all over which users can write to your bucket.